TLzzs/TLzzs.github.io/_posts/Leetcode/2024-08-07-Leetcode-day7.md

 Given a string `s` and an integer `k`, reverse the first `k` characters for every `2k` characters counting from the start of the string.

 - If there are fewer than `k` characters left, reverse all of them.
-- If there are at least `k` but fewer than `2k` characters left, reverse the first `k` characters and leave the rest as they are.

 1. **Initial Check**:
   - If `k` is 1, reversing single characters has no effect, so return the string as is.